Blorum/blorum-docs/permissions.md

 ## Builtin Roles

+### Guest (pseudo)
+User with uid = 1 automatically has this role.

+This role is reserved for guests with no login status.

 ### Omni (pseudo)
 **It is not an actual role, and could not be removed with tweaks in database.**

-User with uid = 1 automatically has this role.
+User with uid = 2 automatically has this role.
 This role cannot be granted to other users.

 This permission allowed its user to bypass all verfications and rate limits, no restrictions will be applied.